nativewrappers/nativewrappers/README.md

   </a>
 </p>

-<h3 align="center">This project is currently interating rapidly, there will be breaking changes.</h3>
+<h3 align="center">This project is currently iterating rapidly, there will be breaking changes.</h3>

 <p align="center">
 	<h2 align="center"><a href="https://github.com/nativewrappers/nativewrappers/tree/main/docs">Documentation</a></h2>